ElenaKutanov/60daysofudacity/Facial Expression Recognition/Facial Expression Recognition/README.md

 - Eileen Hertwig (@Eileen),
 - Elena Kutanov (@Elena Kutanov)

-## Challenges in Representation Learning: Facial Expression Recognition Challenge
+## Challenges in Representation Learning: Facial Expression Recognition

 In this project our team used data from https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognitionchallenge/data to explore facial expression recognition with PyTorch and Deep Learning.